Comparison of Targeted RNA-Sequencing Platforms for Oncogenic Fusion Detection in Non-Small-Cell Lung Cancer.

 abstract

-Oncogenic fusion detection is an essential part of clinical diagnosis and management of non-small cell lung carcinoma.
+Oncogenic fusion detection is an essential part of clinical diagnosis and management of non-small-cell lung carcinoma.
 Numerous methods are available for detection of oncogenic fusions in the clinical laboratory, although RNA sequencing has rapidly gained prominence.
-Accordingly, however, multiple different RNA sequencing assays exist, with diverse methodologies and varying performance characteristics.
-Here, we report our single-institutional clinical experience with a testing algorithm for non-small cell lung carcinoma that uses amplicon-based DNA/RNA sequencing followed by reflex hybridization-capture based RNA sequencing if the initial testing is negative for oncogenic drivers.
-A total of 1,211 non-small cell lung carcinoma specimens were received for molecular testing, and 120 (∼10%) were reflexed for hybridization-capture based RNA sequencing.
+Accordingly, however, multiple different RNA-sequencing assays exist, with diverse methods and varying performance characteristics.
+Here, a single-institutional clinical experience with a testing algorithm for non-small-cell lung carcinoma that uses amplicon-based DNA/RNA sequencing, followed by reflex hybridization-capture-based RNA sequencing if the initial testing is negative for oncogenic drivers, is reported.
+A total of 1211 non-small-cell lung carcinoma specimens were received for molecular testing, and 120 (approximately 10%) were reflexed for hybridization-capture-based RNA sequencing.
 Of the 120 cases tested, oncogenic fusions were identified in 9 and included clinically actionable fusions involving ALK, BRAF, NRG1, NTRK3, ROS1, and RET.
-None of these fusions were detected by the amplicon-based assay.
-Review of the 20,900 non-small cell lung cancer cases in the AACR Project Genie v15.1 publicly available database (registration required) revealed that of the 1081 cases harboring fusions, 893 (82.6%) could theoretically be detected by the amplicon-based assay.
-Overall, this study shows that the addition of reflex hybridization-capture based RNA sequencing could improve detection of rare and novel oncogenic fusions, maximizing patient eligibility for appropriate targeted therapies or clinical trials.
+None of these fusions was detected by the amplicon-based assay.
+Review of the 20,900 non-small-cell lung cancer cases in the American Association for Cancer Research Project Genie version 15.1 publicly available database (registration required) revealed that of the 1081 cases harboring fusions, 893 (82.6%) could theoretically be detected by the amplicon-based assay.
+Overall, this study shows that the addition of reflex hybridization-capture-based RNA sequencing could improve detection of rare and novel oncogenic fusions, maximizing patient eligibility for appropriate targeted therapies or clinical trials.